Despite French, British pleas, few signs of U.S.-Iran detente

-UNITED NATIONS, Sept 27 (Reuters) - Britain and France all but begged Iran to jump into the waters of a negotiation with the United States this week.
+UNITED NATIONS (Reuters) - Britain and France all but begged Iran to jump into the waters of a negotiation with the United States this week.

 Neither antagonist, however, showed much desire to discuss the many issues dividing them, from Iran’s reawakening nuclear program to the U.S. sanctions squeezing the Iranian economy.